-When you keep your forklift truck in storage for an extended period of time, observe the following safeguard instructions:
+When you keep your forklift truck in storage for an extended period of time, observe the following safeguard instruction:

-- (1) Wash and tidy the truck and house it in a dry building. - (2) When the truck has to be placed outdoors, park it on a even ground and cover it securely with canvas. - (3) Give enough fuel, grease, lubricant and oil. - (4) Coat exposed piston rods of all hydraulic cylinders fully with grease. - (5) Cover batteries after removing terminals, or remove battery from the truck and store separately. - (6) When the atmospheric temperature is anticipated to drop below 0°C, add antifreeze.
-(Refer to page 7-63 about ratio of water and antifreeze.)
+- (1) Wash and tidy the truck and house it in a dry building. - (2) When the truck has to be placed outdoors, park it on a even ground and cover it securely with canvas. - (3) Give enough fuel, grease, lubricant and oil. - (4) Coat exposed piston rods of all hydraulic cylinders fully with grease. - (5) Cover batteries after removing terminals, or remove battery from the truck and store separately. - (6) When the atmospheric temperature is anticipated to drop below 0 °C, add antifreeze. - Refer to COLD WEATHER OPERATION about ratio of water and antifreeze.